rudrapanda117/WebpackConfigSample/README.md

 		So to serve the first index.html , we have to mention contentBase in the devserver config.
 		contentBase: __dirname + '/web' .
 Here /web is the folder where index.html is residing.
 		If we use contentbase , then in index.html we have to manually inject the js file like <script src="js/bundle.js"></script>.
+b) Usage of HtmlWebpackPlugin instead of contentbase Checkout tag 5-devserver_setup_with_HtmlWebpackPlugin When webpack-dev-server is set up , it can only serve those contents which are build by webpack like js or
+		 css files doen the file hierarchy from the entry js file .
+		 If we use HtmlWebpackPlugin , then it injects the index.html to file list held by webpack .
+		 So webpack devserver can serve index.html without specifically being told where to serve from(contentbase)